FCY-AC/DEC-SmartLink/README.md

 **🎓 DEC SmartLink** - Making Learning Smarter, Making Interaction Real-time!

-## 🌈 Vision & Expected Outcomes
+## 🌈 Vision & Expected Outcomes (What We Want to Achieve Next)

 Grounded in the Initial Ideas, UI Design Sketches, and the Hackathon plan, the project aims to deliver:

-- Seamless real-time bilingual subtitles with low latency (<2s)
+1) Seamless real-time bilingual subtitles with low latency (<2s)
+   - Unblock ASR (Azure/GCP), stabilize subtitle streaming
+   - Add opt-in translation (EN ⇄ ZH) with per-user preferences

-- Gemini-powered term explanations tightly coupled to lecture context
+2) Gemini-powered term explanations tightly coupled to lecture context
+   - Lightweight term extraction from transcript
+   - Context-aware explanations with citations and course glossary

-- Governed Q&A windows with fair participation and classroom-friendly moderation
+3) Governed Q&A with equitable participation
+   - Time-windowed ask-to-speak; moderation, queueing, and seat-map prompts
+   - Anonymous mode with coach prompts that nudge deeper thinking

-- Auto attendance with minimal friction, plus actionable engagement insights
+4) Low-friction attendance + engagement insights
+   - BLE/Wi-Fi proximity (opt-in), late/early indicators
+   - Class-level dashboards for instructors; privacy-first aggregation

+5) Reviewable session timeline for post-lecture study
-- A timeline that unifies recording, transcript, questions, and exercises for review
+   - Unify recording, transcript, questions, and exercises
+   - Knowledge graph links across terms, slides, and Q&A

-We acknowledge this submission is an early milestone.
+We acknowledge this submission is an early milestone (~20%).
 The roadmap prioritizes stabilizing ASR → AI pipelines, tightening WebRTC reliability, and delivering the governed interaction loop envisioned in the design docs.